 where Assertion, SInitState, SLocalState, are types that describe assertions and states; their definition is given below.
-The function $swp_i \ p \ m \ pc$ computes the weakest precondition at program point pc of program p, while $swp_1 \ p \ m \ pc$ does the same, but also using the local specification table of m.
-These functions corresponds to functions $wp_i$ and $wp_l$ of the shallow VCgen.
+The function swp_i p m pc computes the weakest precondition at program point pc of program pc, while swp_1 p m pc does the same, but also using the local specification table of m.
+These functions corresponds to functions wp_i and wp_l of the shallow VCgen.